grinnell-cs/csc151-images/_eboards/eboard27.md

 * Today is the last day to withdraw from classes.
 Please chat with me if you are questioning whether or not you will pass the course.
 * As you preregister for next semester, please consider taking CSC-161.
+  (You might also consider MAT/CSC-208, but space is limited.)
+* MP5 returned.

 ### Token opportunities

 Academic/Scholarly

+* Tuesday, 2024-04-09, noon, some PDR
+  _CS Table (topic TBD)_.
 * Thursday, 2024-04-11, 4pm, HSSC 1231 (the Kernel).
   _CS Poster Session_.
 * Thursday, 2024-04-11, 7pm, the normal place